Harley-Davidson (HOG)

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Harley-Davidson’s ROIC has decreased significantly over the last few years.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Over the last few years, Harley-Davidson’s ROIC has unfortunately decreased significantly.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Risk